 Keep in mind that protecting your connection is the player’s responsibility, and that there is virtually no way to thwart a DDoS attack quickly enough to return to a match in progress.
 This guide is not meant to be a complete protection package, and Riot is not responsible for ineffective or incomplete protection.

 League of Legends Netlogs

 To help diagnose a connection problem while playing LoL, you will likely be asked for your Network Logs (NetLogs).
-To find them, navigate to the client’s folder and go to Logs > Network Logs and locate files from the dates in which you suffered network issues.
-For example, my TRNA client is located in C:\Riot Games\NATR1, and I was lagging all day on 1/22/14.
-I would navigate to C:\Riot Games\NATR1\Logs\Network Logs, sort the files by “Date Modified,” and locate all files dated 1/22/14.
+To find them, navigate to C:\Riot Games\League of Legends\Logs\Network Logs and locate files from the dates in which you suffered network issues.

 Wireshark is a network protocol analyzer, which is a fancy way of saying that it breaks down everything coming and going through your internet connection.
 By running Wireshark during your games, it can provide your ISP or Riot support with in-depth information about what’s happening to your network.
 While not required, if you are technically inclined, running Wireshark is an excellent tool to help determine the cause of network problems.